chemkg/chemrof/src/docs/home.md

 We need an alternative classification of chemical atoms and elements that is different than the existing CHEBI.
-There are deep problems with classification of atms and molecular entities in CHEBI.
+There are deep problems with classification of atoms and molecular entities in CHEBI.
 These problems arise from a basic confusion about classes and metaclasses.
 Sources like IUPAC represent chemical *species*, instances of which are chemical *elements*, __NOT__ instances in the